False god: In Gnosticism

-In the Quran
+In Islam

 The Quran refers to jinn as entities who had a similar status to that of lesser deities in the pre-Islamic Arabian religion.
-Although the Quran doesn't equate the jinn to the rank of demons, it reduces them to the same status as human beings.
-Due to their mortality and dependence on fate (ḳadar), they would also be subjected to the final judgment by the supreme deity of the Quran (Allāh).
+Although the Quran does not equate the jinn to the rank of demons, it reduces them to the same status as human beings.
+Due to their mortality and dependence on fate (ḳadar), they would also be subjected to the final judgment by Allāh.
 Abū Manṣūr al-Māturīdī, the 10th-century Persian Muslim scholar, Ḥanafī jurist, and Sunnī theologian who founded the eponymous school of Islamic theology, considered the jinn to be weaker than humans, and asserted that whenever humans act upon the jinn, they humiliate themselves.

-Alternatively, ṭāġūt may refer to idols, sometimes thought to be inhabitated by one or more demons.
-Muslims don't necessarily deny the power of deities or demons within the idol, but deny that they are worthy of worship.
+Alternatively, ṭāġūt may refer to idols, sometimes thought to be inhabited by one or more demons.
+Muslims do not necessarily deny the power of spirits within the idol, but deny that they are worthy of worship.
 In the Kitāb al-ʾAṣnām ("Book of the Idols"), the Arab Muslim historian Ibn al-Kalbī (c.
 737–819 CE) tells how Muhammad ordered Khālid ibn al-Walīd to kill the pre-Islamic Arabian goddess al-ʿUzzā, who was supposed to inhabit three trees.
 After cutting down all the trees, a woman with wild hair appears, identified with al-ʿUzzā.
 After battle, she is killed, and thus al-ʿUzzā considered to be defeated.

 Similarly, the Arab Muslim geographer al-Maqdisī (c.
 945/946–991 CE) wrote about Indian deities (known in Middle Eastern folklore as dīv), asserting that they have the power to enchant people, even Muslims, to worship them.
 A Muslim is said to have visited them and abandoned Islam.
 When he reached Muslim land again, he returned to his Islamic faith.
 The power of idols is not limited to enchantment alone, they could even grant wishes.

 Other similar entities are the shurakāʼ ("partners [of God]"), whose existence is not denied, however their relation to God is.
-They are regarded as powerless beings, who will be cast into hell after the Day of Judgment, along with evil jinn and fallen angels turned devils (shayāṭīn), for usurping the divine nature.
+They are regarded as powerless beings, who will be cast into Hell after the Day of Judgment, along with evil jinn and fallen angels turned devils (shayāṭīn), for usurping the divine nature.